-- You can easily implement it on any WordPress website with a plugin.
+- You can easily implement it on any WordPress website with a plugin

-- For small websites, it is absolutely free to use.
+- It’s absolutely free to use

-How to Connect Your WordPress Site With Google Analytics
+How to Set Up WordPress Analytics

 The easiest way to connect Google Analytics with WordPress is by using a WordPress analytics plugin like MonsterInsights.